Building with Passport

 If you choose to return an integer value, you can make your own choice about what threshold score to use to gate your content.
 In this tutorial, you are receiving an integer value from the Scorer API and thresholding it in the app.
 The threshold is hardcoded into the app with a value of 20.
 This is thought to be a pretty good general purpose threshold, but you can choose to raise the threshold if you want to be more stringent, or lower it to be more lenient.
 Picking the right threshold is application-specific and might require some experimentation to get it just right.

-If you choose to return a binary value, the Gitcoin server will still calculate the Passport score using the exact same algorithm, but it will threshold it server-side and return a 0 if the user's score is below the built-in threshold of 15, or a 1 if the user's score exceeds this threshold.
+If you choose to return a binary value, the Passport server will still calculate the Passport score using the exact same algorithm, but it will threshold it server-side and return a 0 if the user's score is below the built-in threshold of 15, or a 1 if the user's score exceeds this threshold.

 You can also choose to calculate your own Passport score by retrieving raw Stamp data and applying some custom algorithm on them.
 This provides a lot of flexibility to app builders.
 However, the major reason server-side calculation is recommended is because Stamp deduplication is included in the score calculation.
-This means the Gitcoin server ensures that each specific user tamp can only be counted once by your Scorer instance.
+This means the Passport server ensures that each specific user tamp can only be counted once by your Scorer instance.
 If you implement your own scoring algorithm, you need to account for Stamp deduplication yourself.

 Gating access using the score